mitmh2025/hunt2025/site/README.md

 ### Additional notes

 Most markup is server-side rendered.
-There's no hot reloading.
-Hit Ctrl-C, do another build, and start the server up again.
 If you set `JWT_SECRET` on the command-line, you can keep your session cookies so you don't have to log-in again.
 The usual iteration loop is something like the below: